j-adamczyk/MLOps_course_AGH/lab01/LAB_INSTRUCTION.md

        return value
 ```
 Fill the `validate_environment` function, checking the parsed environment value.
 It should be one
 of: "dev", "test", "prod".
-If it's alright, return it, otherwise raise `ValidationError`.
+If it's alright, return it, otherwise raise `ValueError`.
+Pydantic will
+detect this and raise `ValidationError` with readable message.
 Use the
 [documentation examples](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) as necessary.

 3. `.env` (read: "dotenv") is a very simple format for configuration files, popular for creating